LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 *Note:*
 - *The firmware is not compatible with the new 2022 version of the Baofeng DM-1801 or DM-1801A which now uses completely different internal hardware and electronics*
+- *The firmware is also not compatible with the new 2022 version of the MD-9600 / RT-90 or MD-UV380/RT-S because it uses a unbranded / fake CPU chip which crashes the firmware*
 - The official Radioddity CPS PC software is not compatible with the firmware, and the **OpenGD77 CPS** must be used instead.
 This can be downloaded from the link show in [section 1.1](#download-links-and-other-resources) of this guide.
 This CPS must also be used for the Baofeng , TYT, Retevis and all other supported radios

 ### Transferring data to Radio